krishna-waidande/krishna-waidande.github.io/system_statistic.md

+# How to debug performance issues of the server

 `Hello Readers`,

-Today we will see how to monitor performance of the system. there are many utilities present on the linux to do this task. we will see inbuilt utility present on Linux i.e top command.
+Today we will see how to monitor performance of the system. there are many utilities present on the linux to do this task, but we will see inbuilt utility present on Linux i.e `top` command.

 `Top` : It is a part of the procps package, a set of Linux utilities that provide system information.
 Besides top, procps also includes free, vmstat, ps, and many other tools.
 Top command provides statistics of all the running processes as well as memory usage, CPU usage.